Shrike75/Sentiment-Trading-Strategy/README.md

 - disagreement or emotional intensity may increase trading volume,
 - asset-specific headlines may help rank securities cross-sectionally even when aggregate return predictability is weak.

-The project asks a practical quant research question:
+The project asks a practical question:

 > Can modern NLP sentiment measures improve short-horizon return forecasts, and does that improvement survive the transition from prediction to a cost-aware trading rule?